Town and City Walks

 BristolList Item 4

 One of Britain's great cities, Bristol is regarded as the regional capital of the South West.
 In Bristol elegant Georgian buildings rub shoulders with modern tower blocks.
 Old statues and stonework mingle with striking modern street art (Bristol is the home of Banksie, after all).
 Miracles of historic engineering, such as the Clifton suspension bridge and SS Great Britain stand proudly in the home of Concorde.
-The great thing about Bristol is that all of this contrast works, and gives us a proud, vibrant and creative city, all this and one of the most exciting places to eat in the UK too!
+The great thing about Bristol is that all of this contrast works, and gives us a proud, vibrant and creative city, all this and it's one of the most exciting places to eat in the UK!

 -